Enlightened Activities Program

 (Skt. abhicāra; Tib. དྲག་པོ་, Wyl. drag po

-The buddhas subjugate all hostile, powerful negative forces that act as obstacles for sentient beings to practice virtue so that they are firmly established in their practice and can manifest limitless qualities.
+The Buddhas subjugate all hostile, powerful negative forces that act as obstacles for sentient beings to practice virtue so that they are firmly established in their practice and can manifest limitless qualities.

-Commitment Level
+Commitment Level:

-The Shambhala Warriors have made Dharma service to Rinpoché their number one priority in their life.
+The Śhambhala Warriors have made Dharma service to Rinpoché their number one priority in their life.

-Their primary desire is to follow the path of “No Choice”* and devote their life to the guru and the Kalachakra path.
+Their primary desire is to follow the path of “No Choice” (*see below) and devote their life to the Guru, his Sagha, and the Kālachakra path.

 Examples of Service